latif-muhammad/latif-muhammad/README.md

 # Muhammad Latif
 Hello!
-Iam Muhammad Latif, Currently a student at IBA Karachi and passionate about exploring the fascinating world of AI and development.
+I am Muhammad Latif, Currently a student at IBA Karachi and passionate about exploring the fascinating world of AI and development.
 With expertise in Flutter, React, React Native, and Python, I enjoy building innovative solutions and pushing the boundaries of technology.
 Let's explore my creative journey together!

 <br>